shopware/SwagPayPal/README.md

 ## Listing and Installation

-This plugin listed in the Shopware store as [PayPal for Shopware 6](https://store.shopware.com/en/swag588949310744f/paypal-for-shopware-6.html).
+This plugin is listed in the Shopware store as [PayPal for Shopware 6](https://store.shopware.com/en/swag588949310744f/paypal-for-shopware-6.html).

 ## Documentation